 - Insurance companies need to cover the costs of claims.
 That money needs to come from somewhere, and it comes from our insurance premiums.

-- While you think you can get away with it, the consequences for getting caught are many: You may never qualify for needed insurance in the future, you could end up in jail and it could become quite embarrassing – the internet never forgets!
+- While you think you can get away with it, the consequences of getting caught are many: You may never qualify for needed insurance in the future, you could end up in jail and it could become quite embarrassing – the internet never forgets!

 Don’t be like Bob